What makes Staub cookware is so good? And more importantly, is it worth the extra cost?

 - Frying pans

-Staub’s mini cocottes are easy to care for and a perfect addition the kitchen.
-The enamel surface distributes heat evenly, therefore perfect for serving keeping food hot or cold.
+Staub’s mini cocottes are easy to care for and a perfect addition to the kitchen.
+The enamel surface distributes heat evenly and is nonporous.
+Therefore suited to keep food both hot and cold.

 - Mini French ovens are beautiful and offer individual portion sizes.